TheUpshot/statement/README.md

 ## Contributing

+Statement would not be nearly the library it is without our contributors, and we sincerely thank them for their generosity and interest in making congressional press release data more available.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)